 As a student on this course you will be a Falmouth University student and will have the additional benefit of having access to Falmouth University’s extensive online library collection and resources.

 You will also become a member of the Falmouth University Student Union.

-FRA ‘degrees with a difference’ includes highly practical, industry-focused content delivered over an accelerated two-year course including industry involvement ranging from masterclasses to live practical projects, industry mentoring and internships.
+FRA ‘degrees with a difference’ includes highly practical, industry-focused content delivered over an accelerated two-year course including industry involvement ranging from masterclasses to live practical projects, industry mentoring and work placements.

 During the course, you will study a range of fashion retail and management subjects so that you can choose from a variety of different career paths at the end of the course.

 - Product Development